 For instance, those who need a fish tank that will last for many years into the future are better off with glass aquariums.
 Acrylic fish tanks are suited for fishkeepers that want designer and lightweight tanks.

 Glass fish tanks are more popular with aquarists compared to acrylic tanks.
-Besides, why the hell not?
+Besides, why not?
 Glass fish tanks are readily available, easy on our pockets, and last much longer than acrylic fish tanks.

 There are certainly more advantages to glass tanks compared to acrylic tanks.
 It is no wonder why many people prefer glass tanks.
-However, as mentioned before, it is upon you to get a tank that suits what you want and need.
+However, as mentioned before, it is upon you to get a tank that suits what you want and needs.

 What about Plastic Aquariums?